 Zambia, Botswana, Namibia and South Africa

-Fall Semester, 2017: Priority application date has passed.
-Still accepting applications.
+Fall Semester, 2017: No longer accepting applications.

 Fall Semester, 2018: Priority applications due February 1, 2018.